ankitchamke/100-days-of-code/README.md

 - Learned about the open-source philosophy of Linux, which has driven its rapid development and widespread adoption.
 - Differentiated between Linux distributions and their purpose, noting how they bundle the kernel and tools for different use cases.
 - Gained a foundational understanding of the **Command Line Interface (CLI)** and its importance for speed, automation, and universal control in Linux.

 ---

+### Day 67: 12 August 2025 (Tuesday)
+**Today's Progress:**
+- Gained a foundational understanding of what Figma is, its low-barrier-to-entry for learning, and the seven essential features to master.
+- Outlined a learning path for UI/UX, recognizing the distinction between learning a design tool (like Figma) and developing design thinking through case studies.
+- Explored career-related aspects of UX/UI, including salary insights for India, the value of a strong portfolio over certifications, and the importance of soft skills.
+- Learned practical tips for a career in design, such as leveraging free resources, networking on LinkedIn, and using AI for ideation.
+- Understood that a successful career in UX design requires both tool proficiency and a deep understanding of user-centered thinking.

+---